codicoscepticos/disneyChars/README.md

+❗ **I developed this project in just 8 days, despite having no prior experience with TypeScript, Angular, RxJS, ngrx, and other related technologies.
+By taking on this challenge, I was able to demonstrate my ability to quickly learn new skills and technologies, while producing high-quality work.**

 # Disney Characters Dashboard

 A Disney Characters Dashboard that presents a comprehensive table of Disney characters, complete with navigation, search functionality, and statistical capabilities.